-Supervisory event messages identify active supervisory inputs.
+Supervisory event messages are stored in the SUP event message queue and identify active supervisory inputs.
 Active supervisory inputs indicate a component of the fire suppression system is an abnormal state.
-The table below lists the different supervisory event messages that can appear on the alphanumeric display.
+The table below lists the different supervisory event messages that can appear in the SUP event message queue.